-The webinar will include a panel discussion, chaired by Dr. Ijaz Nabi (Chairperson CDPR, and Country Director, International Growth Center Pakistan) and Dr. Jaime Saavedra (Director, Global Education Practice, World Bank).
-The panelists include:
+The webinar included a panel discussion, chaired by Dr. Ijaz Nabi (Chairperson CDPR, and Country Director, International Growth Center Pakistan) and Dr. Jaime Saavedra (Director, Global Education Practice, World Bank).
+The panelists included:

-The panel discussion will be followed by a Q&A session with the audience and will be guided by the following points of discussion:
+The panel discussion was guided by the following points of discussion:

 - What strategies can be employed to re-integrate drop-outs into the formal schooling system?

 - What can an effective strategy for remedial learning look like in Pakistan?

 - How can we improve the current system of remote learning to build resilient systems by establishing learning continuity between the home and school environments?